-I also have experience of working with Barnardos for five years as a volunteer.
-I began by working in the Circles of Support and Accountability (CoSA) and when that programme ended, I moved to the Domestic Violence Perpetrator Programme (DVPP).
-Within the DVPP I was one of two or three facilitators who would run group sessions over the course of 6 months for perpetrators of domestic violence, leading them through activities and providing a space to talk about what they did and why.
-I always say that it’s not teaching, it’s giving them another point of view that they can take on board or not.
+I spent five years working with Barnardos as a volunteer, first in the Circles of Support and Accountability (CoSA) and when that programme ended, I moved to the Domestic Abuse Perpetrator Programme.
+I was one of two or three facilitators who would run group sessions over the course of 6 months for perpetrators of domestic abuse, leading them through activities and providing a space to talk about what they did and why.
+I always say that it’s not teaching or preaching at them, it’s giving them another point of view that they can take on board or not.
 You can’t force someone to think the way you want them to but you can provide a damn good argument!

 I don’t think you should ever stop learning.
 There’s always something new and the more I know, the better I can help you.

 What am I offering?

 So after all that waffle, perhaps you want to know exactly what it is I offer.
 In a nutshell, I offer a copywriting service for small businesses, sole traders, charities or any business that wants to promote mental health and wellbeing and either aren’t confident of doing it themselves or simply don’t have the time.
 This could be by writing blogs or articles for you, helping you write and promote any courses that you offer or simply proofreading your website.
 For a full list of what I do, along with the prices, just pop over to the services page or send me a message.